google/WebFundamentals/src/site/tools/test/emulator.markdown

 collection: test
 key-takeaways:
   emulator:
     - Start prototyping on the desktop; then tackle the mobile-specific parts on the devices you intend to support.
-Device emulation makes this process more straightforward.
+The emulation tool makes this process more straightforward.
-    - The Chrome DevTools Mobile Emulation tool lets you emulate your site on a range of devices, testing not just the site's responsive, but how the site responds to user interactions and hardware constraints.
+    - The emulation tool helps you test your site on a range of devices, testing not just the site's responsive, but how the site responds to user interactions and device location.
     - Devices often have unreliable connectivity; emulate network conditions.
 notes:
     - TBD.